palmerr23/Teensy8x8AudioBoard/readme.md

 ## Power consumption
-With a Teensy 4.0 and one board and all input and output channels on all four codecs enabled the consumption is around 130 mA.
+With a Teensy 4.0 and one board and all input and output channels on all four codecs enabled the consumption is around 130 mA, mostly consumed oy the 1.8V rail.

-With two boards and everything enabled, consumption rises to around 220 mA.
+A T4.0 with two boards and everything enabled, consumption rises to around 220 mA without any load on the outputs.
+Current draw will increase with low impedance loads.

 Chip data (p12) indicates 4.3 + 6.7 = 11 mA per stereo (input + output) channel pair (i.e. 88 mA for 8x8).